canonical/phone-docs/en/apps/html-5/guides/introduction-to-the-html5-ui-toolkit.md

 ## Body and mainview

 Each HTML5 app has an Ubuntu mainview inside the `<body>..</body>`.
-This mainview typically contains a header and content:
+This main view typically contains a header and content:

     <body>
         <header data-role="header">